-This term, PE will be on Tuesday and Thursday and we'll be doing multi-skills with Liam and athletics with Zoe.
+This term, PE will be on Tuesday and Thursday and we'll be doing cricket with Liam.
 Please come to school wearing your PE kit (white top and black shorts/joggers) on these days.

 Reading - Please read to an adult at home at least three times each week.
 You can find comprehension questions to use at home here.

 Times tables - Practise your times tables on Times Tables Rock Stars at least three times each week.

 Mission jigsaw - Choose one or more of the mission-linked activities to complete at home.
 Please submit photos of your work on ClassDojo to share with the class!

 - Reading book and reading record